delrony/sparkify_postgres/README.md

 # Introduction
-Sparkify is a startup company.
-They developed a music streaming app.
-From this app they are collecting the songs and user activity information in JSON format.
-Our task in this project is to design a Postgres database to store these information.
-The Sparkify analytics team will use this database to fullfil their analytical goals.
+In this project, we use data from a music streaming app.
+The app collects the songs and user activity information in JSON format.
+Our task in this project is to design a Postgres database to store these data.

 # Database schema design
 We collect information from two datasets.